kkaryl/AI6126-Advanced_Computer_Vision/README.md

 # AI6126: Advanced-Computer-Vision
-This repository contains source code implementation of assignments for NTU's MSAI'19 Sem2 course AI6126 on Advanced Computer Vision.
+This repository contains source code implementation of assignments for NTU's MSAI course AI6126 on Advanced Computer Vision (2020 Sem 1).

 There are a total of two individual assignments.